EOQ Calculator (Economic Order Quantity)

 The EOQ model helps us to calculate what the order size should be to reduce your inventory costs.
 The model assumes that there are costs related to the ordering and holding of the products in the inventory, and the EOQ calculator helps you keep these costs to the lowest they can be.

 Thanks to the EOQ formula, you can easily predict your orders and keep your inventory optimally managed.
-The value of economic order quantity tell you the number of units you should order to minimize your holding and ordering costs.
+The value of economic order quantity tells you the number of units you should order to minimize your holding and ordering costs.

-You may think of EOQ not only as a useful model to manage your inventory, but also as a way to manage your company's cash flow.
+You may think of EOQ not only as a useful model to manage your inventory but also as a way to manage your company's cash flow.
 There are many companies for which inventory costs significantly impact their balance sheet.

 Keep your inventory turnover optimized and cut costs to increase your company's profitability!
 The EOQ calculator may be a great boon for your company.